Jazz Aspen Labor Day Review: Hall & Oates, Keith Urban, Maroon 5 and more

 "We're in strange times," he proclaimed.
 "I don't think anybody would argue with that.
 You've got to stand up for yourself and say, 'I can't go for that!'"

-I don't know if any protestors will sing this Hall & Oates classic from the '80s as they march on Washington.
-But if anybody is going to lead that charge, it's Hall, who has morphed through the decades into a feather-haired Muppet of a man, wearing a perma-smile and sunglasses through this memorable night.
+I don't know if any protesters will sing this Hall & Oates classic from the '80s as they march on Washington, but if anybody is going to lead that charge, it's Hall, who has morphed through the decades into a feather-haired Muppet of a man, wearing a perma-smile and sunglasses through this memorable night.

 He and Oates still know how to show a crowd a good time.
 Their encore — ripping through "Rich Girl," "Kiss on my List," "Private Eyes" and "You Make My Dreams" — sure did.